-The APA advises that verb tenses and voices should be used judiciously.
+APA, a widely used style guide, advises that verb tenses and voices should be used judiciously.
 The active voice can be used primarily in the Discussion section where it is important to convey that it is you supposing certain things and having particular assessments.
 In the Methods section, it is acceptable to break the monotony of several passive voice sentences with the use of the active voice.
 A response on Quora (John Geare, 2015) succinctly sums up the required balance:

 In academic writing, passive voice is used to describe a process, the results of study, or similar material which is objective in nature.
 But active voice is used to describe actions.